 The best tablet for you will come down to how you want to use it.
 If you're gaming, you'll want one with tons of power and long battery life, while if you're only sending the occasional email, you can save yourself some money and get yourself a cheaper model.

-We've rounded up the best 2020 tablet choices so you can find your perfect partner.
+We've rounded up the best tablet choices for 2022 so that you can find your perfect partner.
 With models big and small, cheap and pricey, there's sure to be something that fits your needs.
+Let's find it.

 The HD 10’s ‘Dolby Atmos’ integrated dual stereo speakers are somewhat optimistically branded but the sound with music and films is convincing and emotive, with plenty of detail across the frequencies and a pleasing, realistic musical build.